Nutrinza Limited Terms of Trade

 8.1 Premium Grade unavailable

-Subject to the “Instalment Payments / Take or pay” section on the sale contract (Sale Contract), if Nutrinza is unable to supply Premium Grade PKE then You agree that Nutrinza may deliver Standard Grade PKE at a discounted price of $20.00 per metric tonne less than the Price quoted on the sale contract (Sale Contract)
+Subject to the “Instalment Payments / Take or pay” section on the Sales Contract, if Nutrinza is unable to supply Premium Grade PKE then You agree that Nutrinza may deliver Standard Grade PKE at a discounted price of $20.00 per metric tonne less than the Price quoted on the Sales Contract.

 8.2 Crushed (Sunflower or Tapioca) unavailable

-Subject to the “Instalment Payments / Take or pay” section on the sale contract (Sale Contract), if Nutrinza is unable to supply crushed product then You agree that Nutrinza may deliver whole product at a discounted price of $15.00 per metric tonne less than the Price quoted on the sale contract (Sale Contract)
+Subject to the “Instalment Payments / Take or pay” section on the Sales Contract, if Nutrinza is unable to supply crushed product then You agree that Nutrinza may deliver whole product at a discounted price of $15.00 per metric tonne less than the Price quoted on the Sales Contract.

-The Sale Contract and these terms (including any schedule thereto) are the entire agreement between the parties and replace all representations, agreements and other communications made by the Seller and the Buyer.
+10.1 Entire agreement: The Sales Contract and these Terms of Trade (including any schedule thereto) are the entire agreement between the parties and replace all representations, agreements and other communications made by the Seller and the Buyer.

-The Sale Contract and these terms shall be governed by, and construed in accordance with, the laws of New Zealand, and the parties hereby submit to the jurisdiction of the courts of New Zealand.
+10.4 Governing law: The Sales Contract and these Terms of Trade shall be governed by, and construed in accordance with, the laws of New Zealand, and the parties hereby submit to the jurisdiction of the courts of New Zealand.

-Buyer has the meaning given to that term in the Sale Contract.
+Buyer has the meaning given to that term in the Sales Contract.

-Enforcement Event means the Buyer defaults in respect of any material term of the Sale Contract or these terms, repudiates the Sale Contract or these terms, any amount payable by the Buyer to the Seller is not paid when due (including by reason of a Force Majeure Event) or the Buyer becomes insolvent, commits an act of bankruptcy, has a receiver appointed over all or any part of the assets of the Buyer, makes or is likely to make an arrangement with its creditors, has a liquidator (provisional or otherwise) appointed or is placed under statutory or official management.
+Enforcement Event means the Buyer defaults in respect of any material term of the Sales Contract or these Terms of Trade, repudiates the Sales Contract or these Terms of Trade, any amount payable by the Buyer to the Seller is not paid when due (including by reason of a Force Majeure Event) or the Buyer becomes insolvent, commits an act of bankruptcy, has a receiver appointed over all or any part of the assets of the Buyer, makes or is likely to make an arrangement with its creditors, has a liquidator (provisional or otherwise) appointed or is placed under statutory or official management.

 GST means goods and services tax chargeable in accordance with the Goods and Services Tax Act 1985.